Casa Bloc: Change to Museum

-The museumizing of Room 1/11 of the Casa Bloc, now recognized as a unique example of socially committed rationalist architecture in Catalonia, has been an intense and exciting project, the completion of which allows to experience at first hand the interior of one of the apartments just as its creators intended.

-With the restoring of the apartment to its original structure and appearance and its opening to the public as a museumized space Disseny Hub Barcelona added a new project to their core mission: to further our knowledge, understanding and appreciation of the design of objects and spaces.
+The museumizing of Room 1/11 of the Casa Bloc recognises the building as an example of socially committed rationalist architecture in Catalonia.
+With the restoring of the apartment to its original structure and appearance and its opening to the public as a museumized space, Disseny Hub Barcelona added a new project as part of their mission to further our knowledge, understanding and appreciation of the design of objects and spaces.

-With this latest venture they pay tribute to the architects who conceived and constructed this building, members of the historic GATCPAC Group of Catalan Architects and Technicians for the Progress of Contemporary Architecture, whose innovative spirit, social commitment and high standards, both aesthetic and ethical, still provide a referent for Catalan architecture today.

 For two years, INCASÒL and DHUB have worked together on this project, initially on the architectural rehabilitation and subsequently on the conceptual, documentary and museologicalaspects, in order to restore Room 1/11 to its original structure and appearance.

 The museumization of the apartment has consisted in returning it to its initial state: the various elements added or altered during almost eighty years of use have been removed and the interior has been restored in its entirety.
 This has involved fitting out a period kitchen, bathroom, laundry area and shower, laying original cement tiles and replacing the folding doors in the dining room, all from other apartments in the Casa Bloc.

 A number of other items, such as taps and light switches, have been expertly matched with corresponding original pieces from the 1930s.
 In addition, in order to make it easier to understand the living and circulation spaces, both the dining room and the bedrooms have been furnished in period style.
 The success of this project is due to the painstaking process of research and restoration and thanks to the active involvement of the residents of the Casa Bloc.

 The Casa Bloc -Room 1/11 project is a joint initiative of the INCASÒL Catalan Land Institute of the Generalitat de Catalunya, the owners of the building, and Barcelona City Council's ICUB (Institute of Culture), by way of DHUB.
 The two institutions signed a collaboration agreement on 2 December 2009 for the realization of the Apartment-Museum.